digitallawyer/openlegaldictionary/_definitions/encomienda.md

 title: Encomienda
 permalink: "/definitions/encomienda.html"
 body: In Spanish law.
-A grant from the crown to a private person of a certain portion of territory ln the Spanish colonies, together with the concession of a certain number of the native inhabitants, on the feudal principle of commendation.
+A grant from the crown to a private person of a certain portion of territory in the Spanish colonies, together with the concession of a certain number of the native inhabitants, on the feudal principle of commendation.
 2 wools.
   Pol.
 Science, 161, 162.
 Also a royal grant of prlvlleges to the military orders of Spain